kwakueshun/codeine-overload/content/blog/tiny-persistence-library/index.md

 <br/>

 What do we want to do with this `filename`?
 You ask.
 We are going to use this filename to create a `URL` path named `archiveUrl` in our app's document directory pointing to a file with this name and a `.json` file extension.
-While we are at it, let's throw in another utility function to help us delete the file at this `archiveUrl` for when we want to have a clean slate.
+While we are at it, let's throw in another utility method to help us delete the file at this `archiveUrl` for when we want to have a clean slate.

 We will extend `Persistible` protocol to add these:
 ```swift